 Step 6

-Whenever you complete a point under the Azure DevOps epic/issue, your key result in Profit.co will automatically be updated based on points assigned to it.
+Whenever you complete a point under the Azure DevOps epic/issue, your key result in Profit.co will automatically be updated based on the points assigned to it.

 Azure done